huggingface/hub-docs/docs/hub/security-sso-azure-oidc.md

 # How to configure OIDC SSO with Azure

-In this guide, we will use Azure as the SSO provider and with the Open ID Connect (OIDC) protocol as our preferred identity protocol.
+This guide will use Azure as the SSO provider and the Open ID Connect (OIDC) protocol as our preferred identity protocol.

 <Tip warning={true}>